|

 260233

-| 1 | | Settlement of Lawsuit - Craig Smith - $75,000 | Ordinance | Mayors Office | Ordinance authorizing settlement of the lawsuit filed by Craig Smith against the City and County of San Francisco for $75,000; the lawsuit was filed on February 5, 2025, in San Francisco Superior Court, Case No. CGC-25-622137; entitled Craig Smith v.
-City and County of San Francisco, et al; the lawsuit involves alleged personal injury on a City sidewalk. | | |
+| 1 | | Settlement of Lawsuit - Craig Smith - $75,000 | Ordinance | Passed | Ordinance authorizing settlement of the lawsuit filed by Craig Smith against the City and County of San Francisco for $75,000; the lawsuit was filed on February 5, 2025, in San Francisco Superior Court, Case No. CGC-25-622137; entitled Craig Smith v.
+City and County of San Francisco, et al; the lawsuit involves alleged personal injury on a City sidewalk. | PASSED, ON FIRST READING | Pass |

 |